 Faces of Austin is a short film program showcasing works by Austin filmmakers which reflect the many diverse faces, voices, & experiences of Austin.
-The films can be seen at City Hall, on Channel 6, online, and at special screenings.
+The films can be seen on AXTN, the City's government access channel; online; and at special screenings.

 The City of Austin realizes and appreciates the value of the film industry.
 An economic impact study commissioned in 2011 estimates the total economic impact of film and visual media at a little over $280 million annually.

 The former Thomas C. Green Water Treatment Plant opened in 1925 and was Austin's first water treatment plant.
 The plant was decommissioned and deconstructed 2010.
 Learn more about Green Water Treatment Plant's Water and Wastewater History.

 The International Economic Development Program is your point of contact for international business, trade, and investment in Austin.

 The International Trade and Investment Program works to link Austin businesses with international markets and business partners, and increase foreign direct investment in the city.

 Austin is an international city and nearly 20 percent of our residents are born overseas.
 The following represents just a few of the many languages spoken in Austin.
 To translate* to a language not listed, click here.

 The Music & Entertainment Division provides funding to the Austin Music Foundation to facilitate Leaders in Austin Music, an innovative program that offers a unique opportunity for top-level Austin operators.
 Austin is one of just two cities in the US to offer selected participants a dedicated program of music industry-specific, best-in-class leadership training.